cole-easton/take-home-assessment/documentation.md

       }
 ```
 Notice that the `accountDetails` are queried each iteration of the loop, leading to a potentially large number of database queries, each for the purpose of acquiring the `accountType`for the **same account**.

+#### Comment
+Another potential performance issue is that there is no limit to the number of transactions that can be displayed at once, leading to potential performance issues with the browser.
+It may be better to paginate the transaction list, so that smaller chunks of data are queried and displayed at a time.
+This would be a significant update, and is not included in this fix.

 #### Fix Implemented
 Directly above the code block above are the lines: